Ph.D., The Institute of Fine Arts, New York University (1990)

 In 2009, she gave a lecture on the subject of her current research on queens' residences in early modern France at the Collège de France, Paris.

-Nicola Courtright, Editor in chief of Grove Art Online
+Nicola Courtright, former Editor in chief of Grove Art Online